Explore solutions built for your industry

 Now that you’re compliant with FSMA, how do you unlock its full potential?
 Watch our webinar to learn how to leverage FSMA to drive tangible ROI.

 Another component of a robust cold chain is an understanding of available resources.
 Know your accessible transportation assets as well as the available storage facilities and their capabilities.
 Not all carriers are equipped with every piece of cold chain equipment, or if any special equipment is available at all.
-Any shipper of temperature-sensitive goods should be aware of the geography and availability of cold storage facilities.
+Any shipper of temperature-sensitive goods should be aware of the geography and availability of cold chain storage facilities.
 They are not available everywhere; therefore, shippers need to employ strategic planning in order to route the perishable cargo properly.

-At present, there is high demand for (but limited supply of) cold storage equipment as more and more perishable goods are shipped worldwide.
+At present, there is high demand for (but a limited supply of) cold storage equipment as more and more perishable goods are shipped worldwide.
 Today, more goods compete for square footage in storage facilities and within transportation assets such as railcars, containers, and other modes of transport.

 In planning the cold chain, it is also important to understand the different levels of temperature requirements.
 Some commodities are required to be shipped frozen, while others are required to be shipped in a chilled state or another appropriate temperature-controlled state.
 That said, the available assets need to match up to the shipping requirements.
 Not all carriers have both refrigerated and frozen transport capacity and assets, and cold storage warehouse facilities don’t necessarily have the capacity for all the varying levels of temperature control.
-These are some important facts to gather when planning the many aspects of the cold chain logistics.
+These are some important facts to gather when planning the many aspects of cold chain logistics.

 Another important factor in operating a cold chain is understanding and complying with the rules and regulations about how individual goods are to be shipped.
 The regulatory bodies that create, enforce, and ensure compliance with these rules and regulations include U.S. Customs and Border Protection (CBP), the International Air Transport Association (IATA), the United States Department of Transportation (DOT), and the Transportation Security Administration (TSA), to name a few.
-Such organizations develop and impose regulations and requirements to safely move perishables both within North America and around the world.
+Such organizations develop and impose compliance with cold chain regulations and requirements to safely move perishables both within North America and around the world.

 The future of the cold chain transportation market is robust.
-It has been growing steadily and is expected to only grow larger, and is forecasted to reach $142.6 billion by 2024.
+It has been growing steadily, is expected to only grow larger, and is forecasted to reach $142.6 billion by 2024.
 This hefty figure due to many factors, including our global interdependence on fresh produce and food products that are consumed in geographic locations far from where they are grown or produced.
 In addition, commodities such as pharmaceuticals may be produced in one portion of the world and only available for distribution in another part of the world.

 In the future we can expect the cold chain to become more critical as we become accustomed to the viable benefit that perishable commodities of all types provide to society.
 Shippers, carriers, and other logistics managers must implement significant knowledge of available resources.
 Additionally, they must understand market capacity for cold chain logistics in order to serve their customers and allow their businesses to grow to meet the demand of this market.